 In order to limit the spread of COVID-19 (2019 novel coronavirus) and to comply with public health guidelines to maintain social distancing, Monticello Central School District’s Central Administration and Business Offices will be scheduling appointments in order to limit visitors.
 Please call 845-794-7700 to schedule an appointment if you should need our services.

 The Monticello Central School District recognizes that these are very trying times for our students and their families.
-We have put together the following resources in the hopes that they will be helpful.
-Please know that although we are not physically in school, we are still available as a support.
 Please feel free to reach out to one of the following members of the support staff should you need assistance:

 KLR support staff